kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/configure_ns_quotas/README.md

 **Audit:**

-Run the following commands to retrieve the list of Resource Quotas configured in Tenant A:

-  	kubectl --kubeconfig=tenant-a -n a1 ResourceQuota

-For each Resource Quota returned run the following command:
+Run the following command to show configured quotas.
+Make sure that a quota is configured for CPU, memory, and storage resources.

-	kubectl --kubeconfig=tenant-a -n a1 annotate ResourceQuota <resource-quota>  key1=value1 --dry-run
+    kubectl --kubeconfig=tenant-a -n a1 describe quota

-Each command must return 403 FORBIDDEN